 For hourly, collectively bargained employees of RMI Titanium Co.
-LLC ("RMI participants"), employer contributions and the earnings on those contributions vest incrementally: 33% after one year of service, 67% after two years and 100% vested after three years of service.
+LLC ("RMI participants"), employer contributions and the earnings on those contributions vest incrementally: 33% after one year of service, 67% after two years of service and 100% after three years of service.
+See Note 8 for changes to RMI participants vesting.
 Amounts that are not vested upon termination of employment are forfeited and will be used to reduce plan expenses or future company contributions.
-Total forfeitures that reduced employer contributions and plan expenses in 2022 are \$1,546.
+Total forfeitures that reduced plan expenses in 2023 are \$27,644.